Skip to content

 Off-Screen World Positions:

-When using :FocusWorld() on a position behind the camera, the spotlight automatically hides and reappears when the position comes back into view.
+When using :FocusWorld() on a position behind the camera, the spotlight automatically hides and an off-screen arrow appears pointing toward the target.
+The spotlight reappears when the position comes back into view.

 Performance Notes